State transfer with separable optical beams and variational quantum algorithms with classical light: Equivalent states and equivalent beams

 \subsubsection{Q--representation of a quantum state}

-In quantum mechanics, a $SU(2)$--coherent state $|\hat{n}(\theta, \phi)\rangle$ (originally introduced for spin systems) is generated by the operation of $(2T+1)$-- dimensional irreducible representation of the rotation group, $SU(2)$, on the state $|T_3=+T\rangle$ \cite{Radcliffe71}.
+In quantum mechanics, a $SU(2)$--coherent state $|\hat{n}(\alpha, \beta)\rangle$ (originally introduced for spin systems) is generated by operation of the $(2T+1)$-- dimensional irreducible representation of the group, $SU(2)$, on the state $|T_3=+T\rangle$ \cite{Radcliffe71}.
 That is to say,